 The specific cause of frontal fibrosing alopecia remains largely unknown, and the medications that have been used to treat this condition over the years have achieved relatively small and inconsistent results.
 However, just this past month, the Department of Dermatology at the Medical University of Warsaw in Poland published a study1 that suggests a new approach to this stressful and unrelenting problem.
 This study found that treatment with the retinoids isotretinoin and acitretin, in combination with finasteride, effectively stopped the progression of FFA in 75% of patients, as opposed to the 43% who saw remission while using finasteride alone.
 The most impressive aspect of this treatment was that the process and inflammation of FFA remained stable for over a year after discontinuing the medications and no further flare up was seen in follow-ups.

 Additionally, Serbian and American plastic surgeons have been developing a new FFA treatment that attempts to restore the normal immune process in the skin of the scalp through the use of platelet rich plasma therapy combined with stem cells obtained from the patient’s own fat stores.
 At The Griffin Center, we have been using platelet rich plasma therapy for decades to help patients recover more quickly after hair transplantation surgery and as a stand-along treatment for certain forms of hair loss, and we know that it is both safe and effective.

-No matter what the underlying cause of your particular hair loss, our experienced staff can identify it, treat it, and help get you back to looking your best.
-If you are interested in learning more about your hair restoration options, follow us on Facebook, Twitter, and Google+ to get the latest news or contact The Griffin Center of Hair Restoration so that we can schedule an appointment for a full consultation.
+Experiencing any form of hair loss, particularly a form of scarring hair loss like frontal fibrosing alopecia, can potentially be both frustrating and frightening, but Dr. Edmond Griffin and Dr. Ashley Curtis can help.
+If you are interested in learning more about your hair restoration options, follow us on social media to get the latest news or contact The Griffin Center of Hair Restoration so that we can schedule an appointment for a full diagnosis and consultation.